oa-333/elog/README.md

 ### External Systems Connectivity

 The ELog system also allows directing log messages to several destinations, so tapping to external log analysis tools, for instance, in addition to doing regular logging to file, is also rather straightforward.
+See [dependencies](#external-dependencies) below for a comprehensive list of external systems integrated with elog out of the box.

 ### Library Development